-- Your fun, local and knowledgeable tour guide will lead you through different areas of Boston where you will hear stories of this city's rich and colorful past
+- Your fun, local and knowledgeable tour guide will lead you through different areas of Boston where you will hear stories of the city's rich and colorful history

-- Get a behind-the-scenes look at this city and learn about its past and present
+- Get a behind-the-scenes look at Boston and learn about it's past and present

 - Walking is the best way to see this city where pedestrians are never far from something worth seeing

 - Choose from 4 different tours

 This walking tour will provide you the right mix of history, architecture and culture to bring out Boston's personality and make you feel a part of the city.

 The knowledgeable tour guides share their love for the city with facts, stories and humor that reflect the quirky nature that is truly Boston - both in the past and present.

 Behold the city's beauty, culture and history from its early beginnings to its striking 19th century architecture, as well as the special charm its unique neighborhoods still hold today.

 On any of the tours you choose, you will see the notable landmarks of each district plus youll get to hear some fun facts and stories to make the history around them come alive.

 Downtown Boston to Back Bay via Beacon Hill - Discover Boston's unique charm as you visit dynamic Downtown, journey through Beacon Hill and finish in the beautiful Back Bay.